Galera Cluster Administration

 • Galera System Tables

 When you install Galera Cluster, it creates a set of system tables in the mysql database, which it uses to store configuration information.
 Similar to how the underlying database server uses the performance_schema and information_schema, Galera Cluster uses these tables to record information relevant to replication.
-This section provides a guide to what you’ll find in these tables and how you might query them for useful information about the status of the node and the cluster.
+This section provides a guide to what you will find in these tables and how you might query them for useful information about the status of the node and the cluster.

 • Schema Upgrades